taidaesal/vulkano_tutorial/docs/section_2.md

 ```

 In this example we have applied the `Vertex` trait to `position` and `uv` but *not* to `name`.
 Note also that it can handle arguments of different data types.

+#### Memory

+You may be wondering what all those strange `#[]` commands are.
+It all comes down to how memory is being represented internally and is a bit out of the scope of this tutorial.
+In Rust, 99% of the time you don't have to care how the compiler is storing your data in memory but this is one of the 1% of the time where we can't just blindly trust the compiler to figure out what we need.
+The details are highly technical but if you want to investigate further you can check out the [pull-request](https://github.com/vulkano-rs/vulkano/pull/1853) on GitHub which added these features in.
+We won't be dwelling on the topic going forward but I wanted to point it out because we will see some minor memory weirdness in a later lesson.

 #### Shaders